kemitchell/plain-website-terms-of-service/README.md

 - website
 - with user accounts
-- accepts come user-submitted content
+- accepts some user-submitted content
 - company based in the USA
 - separate copyright policy
 - separate privacy policy